17 Wild Secrets You Never Knew About Windsor Castle

 The castle is one of the Queen’s favorite places

 After spending a large portion of her childhood at Windsor Castle, Queen Elizabeth holds the castle near to her heart.
 So much so that when she took the throne in 1952, she decreed the castle would become her principal weekend retreat.
 She had the castle’s private apartments renovated, and took up residence there with her husband and their two children.
-Don’t miss these photos of 15 royal gardens you’ll want to visit right now.

 Here’s how to tell if the Queen is home